 Selecting a video frame as a thumbnail

-- Create a Facebook or Instagram video post.
+- Create a Facebook, Instagram, or TikTok video post.

 Once you've added your video to Publish, Social Media Management will automatically select 10 frames from your video that can be used as a thumbnail.
 Hover over the video thumbnail under the file area and use the right/left arrows to cycle through the pre-selected thumbnails to select the one you want.

-Uploading a custom thumbnail is currently only available for Facebook video posts.
+Please note that uploading a custom thumbnail is currently only available for Facebook video posts.
+Visit our media attachments guide for guidelines on recommended file types and properties for thumbnail images.

 - Create a Facebook video post.

-Once you've added your video to Publish, hover over the file area and click the Custom button which will appear.
+Once you've added your video to Publish, hover over the thumbnail and click the Upload thumbnail button.

-- Select your thumbnail file in the file picker popup to add it to your post.
+- Select your thumbnail file and upload it to your post.

 About 85% of videos on Facebook are watched without sound.
 Facebook algorithms also penalize videos without captions, making captions vital for achieving reach.